GuHP20/Pixel.github.io/README.md

 # Owenm06.github.io
 THIS IS A WEBSITE ABOUT ME WHERE I CAN POST MY PICTURES I TOOK.
-This is my first github website.
+This is my first github website.Enjoy!
-Enjoy!
-©Owen Murtha, 2018, All Rights Reserved.
+ <p> ©Owen Murtha, 2018, All Rights Reserved. </p>